jamesdhope/blog/_posts/2023-11-08-contrastive-perplexity-rag-filter.markdown

 ---
-title:  "Contrastive Perplexity for context suppression and reduced token count for in-context learning, RAG applications"
+title:  "Contrastive Perplexity for context filtering and suppression to improve context relevance and reduce token count for in-context learning, RAG applications"
 categories:
     - generativeAI
     - conversationalAI